 Embossed straw work is seldom seen due to its rarity.
 The Straw Shop is pleased to share images of some with you.

-These images portray the same religious character although based on our research it does not depict a specific saint.
-These motifs have been described as depictions of St Francis of Assisi depicted with the crucifix, book and skull.
+These images portray different religious icons although based on our research neither depict a specific saint.The last example has been described as a depiction of St Francis of Assisi.
+This saint is often depicted with a crucifix, book and skull.
 To date we have not located any information to substantiate this claim.

-The central 3.25″ recessed plaque is of embossed straw work, thought to be produced in Le Puy, France.
+According to the seller, “The central 3.25″ recessed plaque is of embossed straw work, thought to be produced in Le Puy, France.”

 Here is a detail of the center portion: